algjohnston/TOTools/README.md

     Add to the event url form, a placement number for when Bo5 Starts ✅ Ezpz Region Editor Popup ✅ It do exist now.
-I needed Alex's help though for the backend Make txt guide for rogers ✅ Hopefully this helps
+I needed Alex's help though for the backend Make txt guide for rogers ✅ Hopefully this helps Add to seeding list from bracket if not in seeding list	✅ Took about half a day and was done by Alex Add a way to change player region tags ❌ not done When user stops match, update past match table ❌ not done Fix the scheduler crash when navigating to it twice	✅ Add ability to remove urls from the event scheduler list ✅ Fix crash when there an invalid input link ❌ Not done Make the lists look better; shrink event url; remove game from event list; make list items more separable ✅ Make log in screen look better ✅

 Sprint 3 Changes: